ByGregMarine/bygregmarine.com/content/blog/common-cubed.md

 Now that I have given examples of Commonsense, Common Courtesy, and Common Decency, you might be wondering why the lamentation?
 Well, I do have a point here.
 And I am going to try to take my own advice.

 All of these commonalities have one thing, well, in common. **L. O. V. E.** Having love for others can truly make all of these easy to achieve.
-Putting others before myself will make a difference here.
+Putting others before myself will make all the difference.

 "**L**" is for the way I **LOOK** at everyone